mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

         - B: if your images are so big they're going off the edge, checking this option makes them smaller
         - C: if checked, you can zoom in/out of the page using your browser zoom (CTRL + Mouse Wheel) to change the UI size without affecting the image size
             - if unchecked, you can zoom in/out to change the size of the images.
+    - `Sticky navigation`: when checked, the navigation will stick to the top of the screen as you scroll down.
+Helps you quickly change axes while scrolling around without losing your place.
     - `Advanced Settings`: when clicked, it will open a dropdown with more advanced settings
         - ![img](github/advanced_settings_ref.png)
         - `Auto cycle every (x) seconds`: you can set these to non-zero values to the grid automatically change settings over time.
 For example, if you set your "Seed" option to "3 seconds", then every 3 seconds the seed will change (cycling between the options you have in order).
 This was suggested by [itswhateverman in issue #2](https://github.com/mcmonkeyprojects/sd-infinity-grid-generator-script/issues/2).